The cardinality of the set of real numbers: The inconsistency of the proof

-Let us now consider the Figure 5.
-The horizontal sequence of finite natural numbers, presented in increasing order from left to right, contains all numbers of $N$; to each natural number of the sequence corresponds a column.
-The vertical sequence of numbers, presented in increasing order from top to bottom, contains all numbers of $N$; to each natural number of the sequence corresponds a row.
-Each element of the matrix formed by the rows and columns is filled with 0 or 1 in accordance with the procedure: The first row from left to right is filled from top to bottom with a succession of the pattern 01.
-The second row is filled with a succession of the pattern 0011.
-The $n$-th row from left to right is filled from top to bottom with a succession of the pattern constituted of $2^{n-1}$ 0's followed by $2^{n-1}$ 1's.
+More generally, considering the matrix \eqref{4-3} the procedure to obtain \eqref{4-2} is: the first column of the matrix is filled from top to bottom with a succession of the pattern 01.
+The second column is filled with a succession of the pattern 0011.
+The $n$-th column is filled from top to bottom with a succession of the pattern constituted of $2^{n}$ 0's followed by $2^{n}$ 1's.

-Let us notice that (i) the rows of the sub-matrix formed by the $2^{i}$ first rows and $i$ first columns are the elements of $P_i$ and (ii) all paths belonging to $P_i$ are put into one-to-one correspondence with a number of the horizontal sequence of natural numbers.
-This means that the matrix contains the tree $B$ and, consequently, the set $Q$.

-Let us consider that the matrix of Figure 5 contains all elements of $Q$.
-Let us apply the diagonal method shown in the Figure 6.
-In the figure the numbers of the vertical sequence of natural numbers follow the procedure: the number correspondent to $i$-th row is $n-1$, where $n$ is the number of elements of the matrix on the thick line from its beginning up to the first element of the $i$-th row.
-Let us notice that $\lvert Q \lvert$ is less or equal to the number of elements of the matrix on the thick line.
-Since the set \{0, 2, 3, 9, 10, 20, 21, \ldots \} has cardinality $\lvert N \lvert$, we conclude that the list $L_H$ can be represented in the form \eqref{quatro-1}.